piglovesyou/graphql-let/README.md

 -   **Creating a PR** is always welcome!
     -   Running `npm run prepublishOnly` locally will get your local development ready.
-    -   Adding tests is preferable, but don't worry.
+    -   Adding tests is preferable, but not necessary.
 Maybe someone else will fill it.
+-   [We have a chronic accumulation of dependabot PRs](https://github.com/piglovesyou/graphql-let/pulls/app%2Fdependabot).
+Please help us fix these version conflicts by cloning the dependabot branches.

 ## License